wil92/gitlab-api-request/README.md

 ### Issues command

-An example for see all the estimation time, you can use the next example:
+For see all the estimation time, you can use the next example:
 ```
-gr -logs info -token 3aSAkG6bisadf2345-sRU issues my-estimations "milestone"="2019-02"
+gr --logs info --token 3aSAkG6bisadf2345-sRU issues my-estimations "milestone"="2019-02"
 ```

 the result will be something like this: